During

 was something I wasn’t prepared for.
 It’s been good to be back to see them, but

-now those feet are itching again, and I long to see the sun for more than 5
+now those feet are itching and I would enjoy seeing the sun for more than 5

 So long,